The Surge in Cannabis Litigation: Strategies To Navigate and Protect Your Business from Costly Lawsuits

 Jeff is a member of the Litigation and Dispute Resolution team and focuses his practice on insurance defense, technology, and general commercial litigation.
 Mr. Zachman also has extensive experience litigating insurance coverage, consumer, and statutory class actions in state and federal court.

-Live Video-Broadcast: April 23, 2025
+On-Demand: April 23, 2025

 2 hour CLE